osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

     #lets say we wanted to test 2 tasks, but when we are testing one, we do not want to test the other
     steps: 2
     #so we say that this axis will contribute these macros to the world files, and we fill out the parameters that we want
-    #NOTE: these actually do not need to be here do too this axis's application, but I think it makes the axis more decriptive
+    #NOTE: these technically do not need to be here do too this axis's application(all steps overridden by sequence), but I think it makes the axis more decriptive
+    #NOTE: in order to specify a string evaluated parameterter (as opposed to the default: functional) use "'my_string'"
     macros:
         nav_challenge:
-            - name: nav_challenge
+            - name: "'nav_challenge'"
         light_buoy:
-            - name: stc
+            - name: "'stc'"
     #now we learn about sequence
-    #sequence is a way to override whatever macros are dinfined
+    #sequence is a way to override whatever macros are defined
     sequence:
         #so lets say for step 0, we want to run the nav_challenge
         0:
             #so we include the nav_chanllenge here and overload ALL it parameters
             #NOTE: when a step is overriden by sequence, the macros are directly passed to the xacro macro, no Lambda evaluation
             #NOTE: if a macro is excluded in a sequence override on an axis, it will also be excluded from world files of that coordinate of that axis
-            #ie: worlds with the 'tasks' coordinate == 0 will NOT have the light_buoy macro, the ONLY macros contributed by this axis for 'tasks'  0, will be nav_challenge
+            #ie: worlds with the 'tasks' coordinate == 0 will NOT have the light_buoy macro, the ONLY macros contributed by this axis for 'tasks' of 0, will be nav_challenge
             nav_challenge:
-                - name: nav_challenge
+                - name: "'nav_challenge'"
         #so now we want want to test the light_buoy
         1:
-            #so we include the light buoy and overload ALL its parameters
+            #so we include the light buoy and specify all the parameterse we do not want to be default
             light_buoy:
-                - name: stc
+                - name: "'stc'"

 #That is it, so now we will have 10 world xcaros and subsiquent world files.
 #ALL of them will have the sandisland macro